cerner/cerner_kafka/README.md

 The unit tests are written with [rspec](http://rspec.info/) and [chefspec](https://github.com/sethvargo/chefspec).
 They can be run with:

-    rspec
+    rake unit_test

+The lint testing uses [Foodcritic](http://www.foodcritic.io/) and can be run with:

+    rake lint_test

 The integration tests are written with [test-kitchen](http://kitchen.ci/) and [serverspec](http://serverspec.org/).
 They can be run with:

-    kitchen test
+    rake integration_test

-The lint testing can be run with:
+All tests can be run with:

-    foodcritic . -f any -t ~FC047

-We ignore [FC047](http://www.foodcritic.io/#FC047) because there is an [issue](https://github.com/acrmp/foodcritic/issues/225) with it giving false positives.
-Our code sets a default precedence at that line but foodcritic is confused by our use of `node[..]` to provide a value for the name of one of the attributes.
+    rake test

 Contributing
 ------------